neard/neard/README.md

 ## Contribute

-You want to help us and participate in the development or the documentation?
-Just fork Neard and send us a pull request.
+You want to help me and participate in the development or the documentation?
+Just fork Neard and send me a pull request.

 ### Translations